-6.5 If required by the ADAC to do so the driver finishing first as well as a representative of the winning team in the Championship must be present at the annual ADAC Sport Gala.
-The driver finishing first has to provide the winning car free of charge to the ADAC for the "Essen Motorshow 2015".
+6.6 If required by the ADAC to do so, the drivers finishing the Championship in 1st, 2nd and 3rd positions, the first rookie as well as a representative of the winning team in the Championship must be present at the annual ADAC Sport Gala.
+The driver finishing first has to provide the winning car free of charge to the ADAC for the "Essen Motorshow 2016".